makeartandgames/interacdoc/index.md

   1. A learning tool for _students_ exploring rhetoric and critical reading;
   2. A metacognitive tool for _teachers_ to reflect on their experience of teaching and writing.

+## Justification

+Cognitive Linguistics is:

+ * Highly adaptable.
+Whereas traditional rhetoric evolved around a specific context and category of speech-act, cognitive linguists attempt to discuss language use "in general."
+The ideas of stylistics do not privilege persuasive or poetic modes.
+Linguistic insights can help students become "rhetorically flexible."
+Nor is it attached to a particular "standard english."
+Instead, cognitive linguistics is concerned with _how_ and _why_ something works, rather than prescribing what to do.
+ * Student agency is primary.
+"Stylistics explores how readers interact with the language of texts in order to explain how we understand and are affected by, texts when we read them."[^scott]
+ * A Deep Structure.
+Ideas like [Conceptual Metaphor](), [Figure and Ground](), or [Register]() are rich, with their own sub-concepts.
+Each provides its own sub-concepts and has rich potential for exploration.

 ## Conceptual Metaphor

-### Metaphors for Writing
+### Background: Metaphors for Writing

+We'll consider some examples of metaphor, and analyze them using the cognitive-linguistic framework popularized by George Lakoff and Mark Johnson in their book _Metaphors We Live By_.

 > English speakers routinely talk about writing as if it were speech, characterizing their inability t understand a text as difficulty understanding what that text is "saying," speaking of a writer's "voice" or "tone," describing readers as an "audience," and so forth.
 This habit conceals an essential difference: speech is natural in the sense that as modern homo sapiense, we've been speaking to one another for nearly two hundred thousand years.
-Our speech has been bound up in complex feedback loops with our physiology . . . and our cognition" which can lead us to "comparing them to the ease with which they [students] usually speak"[^dryer]
+Our speech has been bound up in complex feedback loops with our physiology . . . and our cognition" which can lead us to "comparing them to the ease with which they [students] usually speak."[^dryer]

-Dryer here is dealing with the metaphor WRITING IS SPEECH, part of the conceptual metaphor COMMUNICATION IS SPEECH[^metaphorlist].

-"The common properties between the [source and target] constitute the **ground** of the metaphor" blended into a "new emergent understanding."
-The most obvious common property here is that speech and writing are both ways of comunicating using language.
-Dryer then goes on to iterate "metaphor [is] a mapping of properties between the two spaces or domains" maps "properties between the two domains"[^simpson-106-114].
+Dryer is relying on the common metaphor WRITING IS SPEECH (an instance of the _conceptual metaphor_ COMMUNICATION IS SPEECH[^metaphorlist]).
+Metaphor can be described as a relationship between the metaphor's *source* (here, SPEECH) and its *target* (WRITING).
+Lakoff elaborates: "the common properties between the [source and target] constitute the **ground** of the metaphor" blended into a "new emergent understanding."[^lakoff] The most obvious common property here is that speech and writing are both ways of comunicating using language.
+Dryer then goes on to iterate "metaphor [is] a mapping of properties between the two spaces or domains" maps "properties between the two domains"[^simpson].

-Conceptual metaphors are "underlying conceptual structures that in turn are shared by groups of people"[^simpson-106-114].
-These conceptual tend to me more broad and sweeping. conceptual metaphors are frequently evoked [^lakoff-4]
+Conceptual metaphors are "underlying conceptual structures that in turn are shared by groups of people"[^simpson].
+These conceptual tend to be more broad and sweeping. conceptual metaphors are frequently evoked [^lakoff]

 Lakoff uses as an example the conceptual metaphor "ARGUMENT IS WAR."
-This metaphor is reflected in our everyday language by a wide variety of expressions:
+This metaphor is reflected in our everyday language through a wide variety of expressions:

 > ARGUMENT IS WAR\
 > Your claims are **indefensible**.\
 > He attacked every **weak point** in my argument. \
 > His criticisms were right on **target**.\
-> I *demolished* his argument.[^lakoff-4]
+> I *demolished* his argument.[^lakoff]

 As another example, the conceptual metaphor LIFE IS A JOURNEY can be expressed as "she strayed from the **path**" or with 'sub-metaphors' such as AGING IS A ROAD.
 Importantly, these individual expressions bring to the discourse the larger conceptual metaphor, activating an unconscious and expansive range of mapped properties.
 "these metaphorical patterns are so strong and widespread that we can even understand our philosophical view of life itself as being founded not on an objective world but on a set of metaphorical representations"

 ### Classroom Applications
+Composition teachers might consider the following suggestions:

-        1. Be deliberate with their use of metaphor.
+        1. Be deliberate with your use of metaphor.

 For example, stating that writing is a PROCESS rather than a PRODUCT will be more useful if the teacher's individual expressions